boggan/backbone-react-example/README.md

 ## Loading

-put the the content of this folder in a web server and visit the root of the app folder
+put the the content of this folder in a web server and visit the root of the app folder (ie: http://localhost/backbone-react-example/app/)

 ## Post Installation Notes